 Wrapping Up

-- The very first thing you need as an International Medical Graduate (IMG) is GMC registration.
+- The very first thing you need as an IMG is GMC registration, which can be provisional or full.

 - Job in the NHS as a doctor can be non-training or training.